 Dragons are terrifying creatures and they get no more terrifying than Smaug.
 Smaug is greedy for treasure and can smell Bilbo the burglar when he tries to hide from him.
 His skin is also made of iron.

-The film ends of a cliff-hanger which I didn’t see coming.
+The film ends on a cliff-hanger, which I didn’t see coming.
 Thorin and the dwarves try to tame Smaug within Erebor.
 But Smaug goes in a rage and flies out of Erebor to attack Lake-Town and its people…

 TO BE CONTINUED…

 The DVD special features of ‘The Desolation of Smaug’ are as follows.
-On Discs 1 and 2, there’s ‘the filmmakers’ commentary’.
+On Discs 1 and 2, there’s the filmmakers’ commentary with director/writer/producer Peter Jackson and producer/writer Philippa Boyens.
 On Disc 1, there’s the ‘New Zealand: Home of Middle-Earth – Part 2’ featurette.
-Seeing these behind-the-scenes featurettes on New Zealand with interviews is a delight.
+Watching these behind-the-scenes featurettes on New Zealand with cast and crews interviews is a true treat.

 DISCS 3 + 4 – THE APPENDICES PART 9 – INTO THE WILDERLAND: The Chronicles of the Hobbit – Part 2

-On Disc 3, there isn’t an introduction by Peter Jackson as that was given on ‘An Unexpected Journey’.
-There is a ‘PLAY ALL’ option that allows you to watch all of the documentaries on this disc.
+On Disc 3, there isn’t an introduction given by Peter Jackson as that was given on the ‘An Unexpected Journey’ DVD.
+I miss those introductions for every DVD when it was ‘The Lord of the Rings’ movies.
+There’s still a ‘PLAY ALL’ option that allows you to watch the making-of documentaries on this disc.

 On Disc 4, there is a ‘PLAY ALL’ option that allows you to watch all the documentaries on this disc.